booklore-app/booklore-docs/docs/integration/kobo.md

    - Safely eject/unmount your Kobo device from your computer
    - Disconnect the USB cable

+:::warning[Important]

-> ⚠️ **Important:** Ensure your Booklore server is accessible from your Kobo's network location.
+Ensure your Booklore server is accessible from your Kobo's network location.
 Test connectivity before proceeding to the next step.

+---

 ## 📥 Step 3: Syncing Books from Booklore to Kobo